lapinek/java-rcs-developer/README.developing-scripted-connectors.Part 2.md

-# The Basics of Developing Scripted Connectors for Java Remote Connector Server (Part 2)
+# The Basics of Developing Scripted Connectors for Java Remote Connector Server (Part 2 of 2)

 Starts in [The Basics of Developing Scripted Connectors for Java Remote Connector Server (Part 1)](https://community.forgerock.com/t/the-basics-of-developing-scripted-connectors-for-java-remote-connector-server-part-1/3159).